Healing Guide

 • Spell Power Cure: One of the best and most popular healing sets in the game, providing a big group damage buff and conveniently coming from a basegame dungeon.
 Highly recommended for all healers to own.
 See Meta Trial Gear tab for more details

-• Winter’s Respite: Good beginner heal set.
+• Winter’s Respite: Good beginner healing set.
 Just puts out some extra healing

 • Worm’s Raiment: Provides magicka recovery to your group